Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 #.
 Drivers shall set all elements of invalid fields (as encoded by ``valid_fields``) to zero (``0``).
 #.
 Elements of ``positions``, ``velocities`` and ``accelerations`` that are not used must be initialised to zero (``0``) by the sender.
 #.
 The size of the ``positions``, ``velocities`` and ``accelerations`` arrays is ``10``, even if the server implementation does not need that many elements (for instance because it only has six joints).
+#.
+TODO: what should authors / drivers do when there are more than 10 joints in a single motion group?

 Defined Constants